-Funding for the replacement of both a fire engine and ambulance is included in the Equipment Replacement budget in the FY 2018/19 budget.
-The Adopted Budget includes \$250,000 for the estimated annual debt service payments for a potential lease financing arrangement to acquire both the fire engine and ambulance.
-This funding level was based on interest rates at the time the FY 2018/19 budget was being developed.
+Funding for the replacement of both a fire engine and ambulance is included in the Equipment Replacement budget in the FY 2019/20 budget.
+Specifically, the Adopted Budget includes \$250,000 for the estimated annual debt service payments for a potential lease financing arrangement to acquire both the fire engine and ambulance.
+This funding level was based on interest rates at the time the FY 2019/20 budget was being developed.
 Interest rates fluctuate on a daily basis and final lease financing rates and costs will be determined prior to the close of escrow.
-Staff recommends the lease purchase of the fire engine and ambulance and all related equipment totaling \$1,030,000 through a seven-year lease purchase agreement.
-Based on current interest rates, the estimated annual debt service payment is \$167,100.
+Staff recommends the lease purchase of the fire engine and ambulance and all related equipment totaling \$1,172,579 through a seven-year lease purchase agreement.
+Based on current estimated interest rates of 2.134 percent, the annual debt service payment would be \$182,112.
+Please note the interest rate may be subject to change based on market conditions at the time of close of escrow.